 Losing a family member is one of life’s most difficult experiences.
-If someone’s negligence or intentional act caused your loved one’s death, you can do something about it.
+If someone’s negligent act caused your loved one’s death, you can do something about it.

 What Is a Wrongful Death?

-Wrongful Death is taking the life of a person when it is caused by the wrongful act, neglect, or default of another.
-The Washington statute governing wrongful death actions is RCW 4.20.010
+Wrongful Death is taking the life of a person when the wrongful act, neglect, or fault of another person causes it.
+The Washington statute governing wrongful death actions is RCW 4.20.010.
+Wrongful death torts are handled in civil courts.

-Negligence in any setting can provide the basis for a wrongful death lawsuit.
-Negligence is a failure to take reasonable care resulting in injury or death to another.
-Negligence can occur in many situations including but not limited to:
+Negligence is the basis for a wrongful death lawsuit.
+Negligence is a failure to take reasonable care, resulting in injury or death to another.
+Negligence can occur in many situations, including but not limited to:

 - Vehicle crashes